rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.supported-options.readonly]
-- `readonly`: The `asm!` block does not write to any memory accessible outside of the `asm!` block.
+- `readonly`: The assembly code does not write to any memory accessible outside of the assembly code.
-  This allows the compiler to cache the values of unmodified global variables in registers across the `asm!` block since it knows that they are not written to by the `asm!`.
+  This allows the compiler to cache the values of unmodified global variables in registers across the assembly code since it knows that they are not written to by the `asm!`.
-  The compiler also assumes that this `asm!` block does not perform any kind of synchronization with other threads, e.g. via fences.
+  The compiler also assumes that this assembly code does not perform any kind of synchronization with other threads, e.g. via fences.

 <!-- no_run: This test has undefined behaviour at runtime -->
 ```rust,no_run